UMS-Ultra/BubbleBox/README.md

 ![image](Images/BubbleBox%20Layout.jpg)

-The BubbleBox uses a Layout that is very similar to a normal B0XX/Frame1/LBX
+The BubbleBox uses a Layout that is very similar to a B0XX, Frame1, LBX, or SmashSlab.
+I refer to controllers with these layouts as having the "Standard" layout.

 ## Firmware